box/developer.box.com/guides/applications/custom-apps/oauth2-setup.md

 ## Basic configuration

-Before the application can be used, some additional, basic configuration is required.
+Before the application can be used, some additional configuration is required.

 ### Redirect URI